 The Dundonians’ superb debut is full of Dan-ish moments but this (sorry about the sound quality) could almost be an outtake from Katy Lied.
 See also the B-side ‘Monkey’s Shiny Day’.

 The Aussie guitar master swapped the chops-based fusion for this slick, lushly-chorded, Steely-style shuffle.
 Gambale sings, plays piano and guitar and also wrote the excellent horn chart.

 5.Maxus: ‘Nobody’s Business’

-The little-known AOR supergroup came up with this standout in 1981.
+The AOR supergroup came up with this standout in 1981.
 Jay Gruska’s vocals and Robbie Buchanan’s keys particularly stand out as Steely-like (apologies for the creepy video).

 4. Cliff Richard: ‘Carrie’

 More than a hint of ‘Don’t Take Me Alive’ in the chorus, lovely production and Cliff does a neat Fagen impression throughout.
 And hey, isn’t that ‘Mike’ McDonald on backup?
 (No. Ed.)
 Apparently co-songwriter Terry Britten was a huge Steely fan (as Cliff told this writer during a live radio interview circa 2008).